 RPAC is a nonpartisan organization that assists in the election of candidates who support private property rights and other issues that have a direct impact on the real estate industry on a local, state and national level.
 It’s funded through voluntary contributions from members of the Realtor® association.
 100 percent of RPAC contributions are used to support Realtor®-friendly candidates, 70 percent of which goes towards state and local race and 30 percent toward federal candidates.
 These are the RPAC dates to remember for 2018.

 RPAC is the voice of Realtors® on a local, state and national level.
 It is the only political group in New Jersey and the nation organized for and run by Realtors® that exists solely to further issues important to Realtors®, private property owners and the real estate market.
 Home ownership is an essential part of the U.S. and state economy.
 Nearly 18 million jobs are supported by the real estate industry.
 For every two homes sold, one job is created, and every home sale leads to over $60,000 in economic activity.

-RPAC ensures that good laws are passed and bad ones, which aim to restrict the industry are defeated!
-RPAC works by staying engaged in the Legislature’s political agendas, building relationships with key politicians on a local, state and federal level, and working with state agencies to make sure that proposed rules take into consideration the views of property owners and Realtors®!
+RPAC ensures that laws that aim to restrict the industry are defeated and laws supporting the industry are put into action!
+RPAC works by engaging in the Legislature’s political agendas, building relationships with key politicians on all levels, and working with state agencies to make sure that proposed rules take into consideration the views of property owners and Realtors®!

 8 Ways RPAC Betters Your Business